-A software bill of materials is an inventory of all software components (proprietary and open source), open source licenses, and dependencies in a given product.
-A software bill of materials (SBOM) provides visibility into the software supply chain and any license compliance, security, and quality risks that may exist.
+SBOMs (software bill of materials) are inventories of all software components (proprietary and open source), open source licenses, and dependencies in a given product.
+An SBOM provides visibility into the software supply chain and any license compliance, security, and quality risks that may exist.

-In this blog, we’ll explore a variety of topics related to a software bill of materials, including benefits, important elements, and tools and templates to help create one.
+In this blog, we’ll explore a variety of topics related to a software bill of materials, including SBOM formats, benefits, and required elements.

 - Supplier Name